Timeline of the name Palestine: Etymological considerations

 The English term "Palestine" itself is borrowed from Latin Palaestīna, which is, in turn, borrowed from Ancient Greek Παλαιστῑ́νη, Palaistī́nē, used by Herodotus in the 5th century BCE.

-Per Martin Noth, while the term in Greek likely originated from an Aramaic loanword, its Greek form showed clear derivation from παλαιστής, palaistês, the Greek noun meaning "wrestler/rival/adversary".
-David Jacobson noted the significance of wrestlers in Greek culture, and further speculated that Palaistinê was meant as both a transliteration of the Greek word for "Philistia" and a direct translation of the Hebrew name "Israel" – as the traditional etymology of which also relates to wrestling, and in line with the Greek penchant for punning transliterations of foreign place names.
+How the term entered the Greek is uncertain.
+The first known mention of the Philistines as Peleset is at the temple of Ramesses in Medinet Habu, which refers to the Peleset among those who fought against Egypt during Ramesses III's reign, and the last known is 300 years later on Padiiset's Statue.
+The last is the only Egyptian inscription to use Peleset to refer to a region, rather than a people.
+The Assyrians used the terms "Palashtu/Palastu" or "Pilistu," beginning with Adad-nirari III in the Nimrud Slab in c.
+800 BCE through to an Esarhaddon treaty more than a century later, to refer to the region.
+Neither the Egyptian nor the Assyrian sources provided clear regional boundaries for the term.
+It is likely to have reached the Greek from an Aramaic loanword.

 Whilst the term was used in Egyptian and Assyrian times, prior to the time period in which the Bible is thought to have been written, scholars generally conclude that the term is cognate with the Biblical Hebrew Pəlīštīm.
 The further etymology is uncertain; it is unknown whether the term was an endonym or exonym, no word for Philistia has been found in the sparse attestations of the Philistine language, and it is unknown whether the Hebrew, Egyptian, and Assyrian terms derived from a common source, or if they simply borrowed the name from one another and changed it to match their own phonological customs.